blitten/blitten/README.md

 Are you stuck?
 Do you have a problem in front of you, that’s making your life difficult?
 I’m always happy to talk with you, bounce back some ideas, and help you.

-### How to reach me
-Are we already colleagues?
-Then you can send me a message on Teams.

-When in doubt, you can always reach me at my personal inbox: pablo.carriqueo [at] gmail.com

 ### Preferred communication style
 Written!
 Always written!